 The CC permits four types of operations to be performed on functional requirements: selection, assignment, refinement, and iteration.
-These operations are shown using the same conventions as those in the PSD PP. This is defined in the PP as:
+This is defined as:

-- Assignment: Indicated by surrounding brackets and italics, e.g., [assigned item]. - Selection: Indicated by surrounding brackets and italics, e.g., [selected item]. - Refinement: Refined components are identified by using bold for additional information, or strikeout for deleted text. - Iteration: Iteration operations are identified with a slash ('/') and an identifier (e.g. "/KM").
+- Assignment: Indicated by surrounding brackets and underline, e.g., [assigned item]. - Selection: Indicated by surrounding brackets and italics, e.g., [selected item]. - Refinement: Refined components are identified by using [bold surrounded by brackets] for additional information, or {strikeout surrounded by brackets} for deleted text. - Iteration: Iteration operations for iterations within the Protection Profile and associated modules are identified with a slash ('/') and an identifier (e.g. "/KM").
+Where multiple iterations of the SFR are required within the ST, a number is appended to the SFR identifier (e.g. "FDP\CDS\EXT.1(1)").